-This course is the study of plane and coordinate geometry, definitions and axioms, with proofs and deductive reasoning.
-Topics include elements of geometry, deductive reasoning, proofs, polygons, constructions, and formulas.
+This course is the study of plane and coordinate geometry, definitions and axioms, with proofs and deductive reasoning, polygons, constructions, and formulas.
+Topics include deductive reasoning, proofs, polygons, constructions, and formulas.

 324 Honors Geometry (Fr, So)

 Prerequisite: Minimum grade of a B Honors Algebra 1.
 Freshman placement is determined by the Duchesne High School placement test.